History and Mission Statement

 The resilient birth of St Martin's

-St Martin’s School offers the best in Christian-based education.
+St Martin’s School is an Anglican Christian school.
 Our purpose is to develop socially mature, family oriented people equipped to interact successfully with their environment.